udiverma/clustermingle/AR/README.md

-i loaded the db inside the AR directory files as i was struggling to locate it when it was inside the db file. also, i dont think there is a need for a requirements.txt as the package.json as running the command npm install will load all the necessary dependencies in the package.json file
+I relocated the database file to the AR directory for easier access, as I encountered difficulties locating it within the backend directory’s db folder. also, i dont think there is a need for a requirements.txt as the package.json as running the command npm install will load all the necessary dependencies in the package.json file